eszeto001/webcam-ssd-osx-demo/README.md

 Next want draw bounding boxes around the objects, and label them.
 We modify the original Tensorflow object detection tutorial for this.

 [Object Detection Tutorial](https://github.com/tensorflow/models/blob/master/research/object_detection/object_detection_tutorial.ipynb)

-The code was taken from the Ipython notebook tutorial and refactored.

 The variable MODELS_DIR should be manually edited to point to the location where you've installed the Tensorflow